-Nerotrivia is a small inland village on the west coast of Evia Island, 25km away from the capital Chalkis.
+Nerotrivia is a small village on the west coast of Evia Island, 25km away from the capital Chalkis.
 It is built on the slopes of a mountain hill, surronded by a lot of greenery and fresh air .Since it is away from the main island road, the village is very quiet and authentic ,untouched by tourism.
 The closet beaches to Nerotrivia are Dafni (5km) and Politika (7km).

 Combining the crystal clear waters of the Evian gulf with the lush Mt Candili and its environs, it is an ideal place to get away from it all, whilst at the same time offering a convenient base for an activities-packed vacation.